Chapel Hill, NC

 Before he pursued his master’s degree, Kyle Hubbard was already an accountant, reconciling balance sheets and preparing monthly financials for the Northwest Georgia Housing Authority.
 He enjoyed the work and his future was pretty clear.
-However, to advance in the profession, Kyle recognized that earning the CPA credential would help him immensely so he joined the UNC Master of Accounting program, studying online so that he could continue to work.
+However, to advance in the profession, Kyle recognized that earning the CPA credential would help him immensely so he joined the UNC Master of Accounting (MAC) Program, studying online so that he could continue to work.

 In the program, Kyle not only acquired critical technical knowledge, but also learned essential communication skills.
 Working on team projects with classmates located around world gave him the confidence to manage communications across cultural differences (and time zones!), a skill he now uses regularly in his role at KPMG.
-“I heard countless times that communication is the skill that employers seek most and that it is important in the workplace,” said Kyle.
+“I heard countless times that communication is the skill that employers seek most and that it is important in the workplace,” says Kyle.
 “I thought it had become cliché, but it has held true every day since.
 By communicating complex ideas effectively, you can become a trusted advisor for your clients and peers.”

 Kyle credits the program’s career services team and the structured recruiting process for helping him secure his new position at KPMG.
-“On our first day in the program, we talked about personal branding and I carried that with me through the interview process,” remarked Kyle.
+“On our first day in the program, we talked about personal branding and I carried that with me through the interview process,” says Kyle.
 “That really helped me define who I was and how I could stand out and, ultimately, helped me land interviews and a job offer.”